seonWKim/real-software-engineer/docs/book/src/phase2-overview.md

 Set up a TCP server that can accept client connections and handle the connection lifecycle with proper error handling.

-### Task 2: JSON Protocol Implementation
+### Task 2: Custom Protocol Implementation

-Define and implement the JSON-based protocol for client-server communication, focusing on message structure and validation.
+Define and implement the custom protocol for client-server communication, focusing on message structure and validation.

 ### Task 3: Message Framing